ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 - by extending the global `window.CKEDITOR_TRANSLATIONS` object - this object can be modified before and after the build step.
 CKEditor 5 translations assets operate on this object.
 - by creating `.po` files with translations in the `lang/translations/` directory of the published package like other CKEditor 5 packages do - this option will be useful for 3rd-party plugin creators as this allows bundling translations only for needed languages during the webpack compilation.

 The first option of adding translations is via the {@link module:utils/translation-service.add the translation-service's `add()` helper}.
 This utility adds translations to the `window.CKEDITOR_TRANSLATIONS` object by extending it.
 Since it needs to be imported It works only before building the editor.
-With the recent release, it started accepting the `getPluralForm` function as the third argument and started accepting an array of translations for a *message* if the *message* should support singular and plural forms.
+Starting with the 19.0.0 release, it started accepting the `getPluralForm` function as the third argument and started accepting an array of translations for a *message* if the *message* should support singular and plural forms.

 ```js
 add( 'pl', {